ihawp/bcit/README.md

-# BCIT
+# BCIT - Front-End Web Developer Certificate

-This is where I will commit all of my BCIT work!
-It will be organized by class and then assignment/project.
+Each folder is a class, each sub-folder is an assignment/project.